mayjai/Chicago-Automated-Speed-Enforcement-Program/First-Version-Charts.md

-# First Version Making of Charts
+# First Version of Charts

 ## Finding 1) <br/> High Violation is NOT due to Longer Enforcement Time
 **Datasets & Columns Used** <br/>